mdn/content/files/en-us/web/api/html_drag_and_drop_api/index.md

 The user may select _draggable_ elements with a mouse, drag those elements to a _droppable_ element, and drop them by releasing the mouse button.
 A translucent representation of the _draggable_ elements follows the pointer during the drag operation.

-For web sites, extensions, and XUL applications, you can customize which elements can become _draggable_, the type of feedback the _draggable_ elements produce, and the _droppable_ elements.
+You can customize which elements can become _draggable_, the type of feedback the _draggable_ elements produce, and the _droppable_ elements.

 This overview of HTML Drag and Drop includes a description of the interfaces, basic steps to add drag-and-drop support to an application, and an interoperability summary of the interfaces.